 You will need 4 chicken breasts, skinless and boneless.
 Place one chicken breast in between sheets of plastic wrap or in a ziplock bag.
 Use the flat side of a meat mallet or rolling pin to pound and flatten to an even 1/4-inch.
 Set the flattened chicken breast aside and repeat with remaining breasts.

-One word of caution: if using half and half, be careful not to bring your sauce to a boil or it may curdle.
+One word of caution: if using half and half or cream, be careful not to bring your sauce to a boil or it may curdle.

 Here’s what you will need: